 A model or pattern; to set as an example

 We invite you to experience a Paradigm shift and look at education through a different lens.
 Come grow with us!
+You can also learn more about Paradigm with our podcast!

 I love Paradigm.
 My children have never been happier, and have found a love of learning that was missing in their previous education!Julia H.